Bath Safety: how to use essential oils safely in the bath

 Salt is fully soluble in water and will dissolve once added to your bath.
 However, adding essential oils to salt and then stirring does not properly dilute or solubilizing the oils, even if the salts appear dry.
 Salt is not a carrier for essential oils.
 You can first dilute your essential oils with a vegetable oil and then add to salt to create a “wet” mixture.
 The salt will mostly stay incorporated with the carrier oil/essential oil, but only until added to a bath.
 Then, the oils will be released to float and cling to skin and surfaces.

-Animal milks are an emulsion of fat in water.
-Nut and plant milks are created as stable emulsions of oil (fat) in water.
+Both animal and plant milks are an emulsion of fat in water.
 All milks are water soluble and are not suitable carriers, dispersants or solubilizers for essential oils, again, because water and oil don’t mix.
 While you may be able to create a temporary emulsion between essential oils and milk, particularly in high fat content animal milk, at a molecular level there is nothing holding the drops of each liquid together except for the mechanical action of vigorous whisking.
-Once in the bath the essential oils float on the surface, perhaps slightly more dispersed than if undiluted oils were added, but not much.
+Once in the bath the essential oils float on the surface, perhaps slightly more dispersed, but not much.
 You will still have virtually undiluted essential oils coming into contact with your skin.

 • Glycerin